vnln/rsschool-cv/cv.md

 ### About me

-Started learning Python and Javascript/Node.js when I was building a home automation project for myself.
+I've started learning Python and Javascript/Node.js when I was building a home automation project for myself.

-Gradually moved into web development, frontend in particular (Javascript/Typescript/React/Next.js/TailwindCSS).
-Used to work full-time as a layout designer, develop user-scripts to speed up workflow and to automate Google Sheets.
+Then I gradually moved into web development, frontend in particular (Javascript/Typescript/React/Next.js/TailwindCSS).
+I used to work full-time as a layout designer, develop user-scripts to speed up workflow and to automate Google Sheets.

 I'm familiar with version control systems, project management systems (Jira).
 I also have experience with graphic editors.
 At the moment I have one deployed SPA-project on github.